-This security target defines the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
-It addresses the advanced security methods Password Authenticated Connection Establishment, Extended Access Control, and Chip Authentication similar to the Active Authentication in 'ICAO Doc 9303' [1].
+This security target defines the security objectives and requirements for the contactless/contact chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
+It addresses the advanced security methods Password Authenticated Connection Establishment, Extended Access Control, and Chip Authentication similar to the Active Authentication in 'ICAO Doc 9303' [ICAO\9303].

-MTCOS Pro is a fully interoperable multi-application smart card operating system compliant to ISO/IEC 7816 [2].
+MTCOS Pro is a fully interoperable multi-application smart card operating system compliant to ISO/IEC 7816 [ISO\7816].
 It provides public and secret key cryptography and supports also other applications like e-purses, health insurance cards and access control.

-The operating system software is implemented on the M7820 secure dual-interface controller of Infineon Technologies AG (BSI-DSZ-CC-0813 [3]) including the optional Software Libraries RSA, EC and SHA-2.
-The chip supports the contactless communication protocols ISO/IEC 14443 types A and B [4].
-Both types do not differ in any security-relevant aspects and fulfill the same functionality.
-Thus, they are taken as one product.
+The operating system software is implemented on the P60D080PVC secure dual-interface controller of NXP Semiconductors (BSI-DSZ-CC-0837-V2[NXP\ST-P60]) including the optional Software Libraries RSA, EC and SHA-2 (NSCIB-CC-12-36243-CR2[NXP\ST-P60\CL]).
+The platform configurations VC and VC(Y) only differ in some production steps and result in identical products.
+Thus they are taken as one configuration.

-The chip is certified according to CC EAL5 augmented compliant to the Protection Profile BSI-PP-0035 [5]).
+Chip and cryptographic library are certified according to CC EAL6 augmented compliant to the Protection Profile BSI-PP-0035 [CC\PP-0035]).
 The TOE consists of software and hardware.